Winchester College Chapel Choir

 Winchester College Chapel Choir is an historic British boys choir that sings in the Chapel of Winchester College.
-It contains boys under age 12 as well as older students from Winchester College.
-The choir has performed on the radio and on international tours.
+It contains 16 boys under age 13, known as quiristers, and older pupils from Winchester College.
+The choir has performed on the radio and has made multiple recordings.
+Members of the choir have won the BBC Young Chorister of the Year competition three times.